cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ```
 &nbsp;

 We can also use the matplotlib library to display the images in this dataset.
-Add the following code:
+Add the following code to your script to display the first image in the dataset:
 ```
 import matplotlib.pyplot as plt plt.gray()
 plt.matshow(digits.images[0])
 plt.show()
 ```
-to your script and run it.
-You'll see an image like
+&nbsp;

+If all goes well, you will see the following image appear on your screen -

 ## TODO: Add image

+### 📚Further Reading
 You can find other useful datasets in the [official scikit-learn documentation](https://scikit-learn.org/stable/datasets/index.html).

 # Part B: Implementing a Machine Learning Algorithm